ZBar/ZBar/iphone/doc/ZBarReaderView.rst

       Whether to display the tracking annotation (default ``YES``).

+   .. member:: UIColor *trackingColor

+      The color of the tracking annotation (default green).

    .. member:: BOOL allowsPinchZoom

       Enable pinch gesture recognition for manually zooming the preview/decode